WalletWasabi/WabiSabi/protocol.md

 ![Interaction Diagram](diagrams/interaction_diagram.svg)

-The Interaction Diagram denotes Satoshi actors those are polling the Coordinator with `CJSTAT` requests.
+The Interaction Diagram denotes Satoshi actors those are polling the Coordinator with `coordinator-status` requests.
 Satoshis are not only participants of the round, but they are any wallet users.
 This mitigates information learned by the Coordinator about participants of the coinjoins.
-Every element in the `CoinJoinStatuses[]` array is a status of an alive round.
-The structure of an element in the returned array is the following:
+The coordinator responds with a json that currently only contains a single element: an array of round statuses: `RoundStatuses`.
+Each `RoundStatus` corresponds to an alive round and have the following structure:

 - `Phase`
 - `RoundId`